SystemsApproach/tcpcc/variants.rst

 pick a sending rate similar to that which would be achieved by TCP under similar conditions, but to do so in a way that keeps the rate from fluctuating too wildly.
-Underpinning this idea is a body of research going back many years on modelling the throughput of TCP.
+Underpinning this idea is a body of research going back many years on modeling the throughput of TCP.
 A simplified version of the TCP throughput equation is given in RFC 5348 which defines the standard for TFRC.
 With a few variables set to recommended variables, the equation for target transmit rate X in